Vineyards, orchards and history amid hills and cliffs of the Hautes Côtes de Beaune.General Information :

 Then turn right up the rising road 5.
-Ignore a track on the right and take a left along a metalled road for about 400 m.
+Ignore a track on the right and take a left along a rocky path for about 400 m.
 Then enter a field on your left.
 Cross it to take, at its far side, a right along a path entering the bushes.

 Arriving at a road (post P122), continue straight ahead, leaving trail no 16 on your left.
 At the crossroads, turn left and head towards the road.